magento/merchdocs/src/catalog/inventory-configure-distance-priority.md

 ### Step 1: Download and Import Geocodes

 Complete command line configuration to download and import geocodes countries to ship to and have source locations in.
 This step may require developer assistance.
-See DevDocs [Import geocodes for Inventory Management][6].
+See [Import geocodes][6] on DevDocs.

 Complete these commands anytime you need to add more geocodes.